 e.
 Main activities undertaken to further the charity's purposes for the public benefit

-Fundamental to our approach at the academy is the concept of Learning to Learn.
+Thomas's Academy is an inclusive community Academy.
+Fundamental to our approach at the Academy is the concept of Learning to Learn.
 We teach children that they can become better learners by developing five specific 'Learning Attitudes':

 Be Reflective